Top 13 Venture Capital Firms Investing in EdTech Startups

 Image of Gutter Capital - Top VCs in EdTech

-The firm invests at the seed and early stages, with a focus on sectors like EdTech, GovTech, and SaaS for small businesses.
-Their portfolio includes notable companies like ag-tech unicorn Bowery Farming and prop-tech firm Ribbon Home, showing a preference for businesses solving tangible, real-world problems.
+The firm concentrates on seed and early-stage investments in sectors including EdTech, GovTech, and SaaS for small businesses.
+Their portfolio features the ag-tech unicorn Bowery Farming and successful exits like Ribbon Home, signaling a focus on high-growth, impactful ventures.

 • Investment stages: Seed, Early Stage Venture